sub-mod/aimlperf_reg_tests/FFTW/README.md

 To run the cosine FFT tests by hand,

 ```
-$ ./nd_cosine_ffts "noplot" 24 10 0.00001 2 30000 30000
+$ ./nd_cosine_ffts "noplot" "test.json" 24 10 0.00001 2 30000 30000
 ```

 The `"noplot"` parameter tells the executable not to plot the results.
 If you want to plot the results, however, change `"noplot"` to `"plot"`--but make sure you have gnuplot installed!
+Look for `test.json` to see performance results.

 If you want a quick rundown of parameter info, simply run